tianshuocong/Lightning-Hydra/README.md

 # Lightning-Hydra

-Learn how to use [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).
+🚡 Let's learn how to use [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template)!

 - [PyTorch Lightning](https://github.com/Lightning-AI/lightning): a lightweight PyTorch wrapper for high-performance AI research.
 Think of it as a framework for organizing your PyTorch code.